Knoblauchpilze/pge-app/README.md

 }
 ```

+The first thing to notice is that no matter what, the layer is cleared on each call.
+In case the screen is different from the `Game` screen (so basically when the main purpose of the application is displayed on screen), we don't do anything.
+This is to allow the other screens to draw what they want: usually this can be a UI or some configuration info.

-The `drawDecal` method should be the preferred way to render complex elements.
-Using the `Decal` mechanism provided by the `Pixel Game Engine` we are able to render very quickly a lot of elements without impacting the framerate too much.
+The `drawDecal` method should be the preferred way to render complex elements as opposed to the `draw` method: using the `Decal` mechanism provided by the `Pixel Game Engine` we are able to render very quickly a lot of elements without impacting the framerate too much by leveraging the GPU.

 The method is already set up so that the user can just insert code in the `FIXME` statement (which doesn't exist in the code).
-It is recommended to use a new method like `drawBoard`, `drawElements` etc. and perform the rendering there.
+It is recommended to use new methods like `drawBoard`, `drawElements` etc. and perform the rendering there.
+This cleanly separates the steps to draw the elements.

 Whenever the user needs to perform the rendering of sprites, we define a convenience structure to help with drawing that: